UNIVERSE-HPC/course-material/high_performance_computing/hpc_scalability_profiling/index.md

     02_scalability_profiling.md
 ]
 summary: |
-    This session introduces the concept of scalability and how to profile the scalability of your code.
+    This session introduces the concept of scalability and how to profile the scalability of your code with an increasing number of cores.
 ---